abatilo/chat/README.md

-# multiregion-chat-experiment
+# chat

-The following is a repository for a simple chat application architecture but used as an experimentation test bed for doing a multiple region stateful application implementation.
+The following is a repository for a simple chat application architecture.

 ## Getting started